aboutcode-org/flot/doc/rationale.rst

 Why use flot?
 =============

-``flot`` makes it easy to build simple Python packages, and leaves everything else, like installation, publishing, and other hard things to other tools.
+``flot`` makes it easy to build Python packages, and leaves everything else, like installation, publishing, and other hard things to other tools.

 Specifically, the simple things are pure Python packages assembled simply from